Contact us

 (Source: Gov.uk)

-Beyond the RP’s new responsibilities, additional legislative changes introduce increased fines for certain offences, like failing to comply with the requirements of an inspector, alongside strengthened statutory guidance.
+Beyond the RP’s new responsibilities, additional fire regulation changes have introduced increased fines for certain offences, like failing to comply with the requirements of an inspector, alongside strengthened statutory guidance.

 The second document, ‘Enforcement and sanctions for non-compliance', is guidance on the Fire Safety Order and was published to explain the sanctions that are available to Enforcing Authorities if you fail to comply with the Regulatory Reform (Fire Safety) Order 2005.
 Find out more about the sanctions in the full document.

-Yet another significant milestone in fire safety, the new changes underscore a commitment to reinforcing fire safety measures and creating a robust framework for compliance across the sector.
+Yet another significant milestone in fire safety, the 2023 fire regulation changes underscore a commitment to reinforcing fire safety measures and creating a robust framework for compliance across the sector.
 For further information about what these changes mean for you, you can view the official government guidance here.

 Cover image - Your guide to Section 156 of the Building Safety Act 2022 - Pennington Choices